levoai/docs/docs/beta/api-observability/quickstart.md

 **Please contact `support@levo.ai` if you notice health/connectivity related errors.**

-Please proceed to the next step.
+Please proceed to the next step, if there are no errors.

 ## 5. Generate Application Traffic